 When the first responder arrives, which condition will get treated first?

 So, while Joe is complaining of one thing, there is a far worse problem that needs attending to first.
-That doesn’t mean that the leg should not be treated; it just shouldn’t be first on the priority list.
+That doesn’t mean that the leg should not get treated, just that it shouldn’t be first on the priority list.

 So, what does this have to do with email marketing?

-For instance, mail is sent to the bulk folder at AOL and Yahoo.
+For instance, mail is getting sent to the bulk folder at AOL and Yahoo.
 What is the solution?
-Many people consider that it is to get feedback loops and remove the people complaining.
+A lot of people consider that it is to get feedback loops and remove the people who are complaining.

 That is a good thing to do.
-But, the far more serious problem is underlying and must be fixed.
+But, the far more serious problem is underlying and needs to be fixed.
 Consider these other problems that need to be examined in such a context:

 - Did the recipient know what to expect when they signed up for this list?